USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_benchmark_cracmm2_stage.md

  endif
 ```

-Change the dry deposition scheme to use STAGE instead of M3DRY
+Verify that the dry deposition scheme to use STAGE instead of M3DRY
 ```
 #> Set Dry Deposition Scheme to Stage